What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 The Cuban government took over the Bacardi production and nationalized the Havana Club brand, which is also still in production today and still famous across the world!

-There are currently around a dozen rum distilleries in Cuba, and among the best-known rums that Cuba is known for is Havana Club from Santiago de Cuba.
+There are currently around a dozen rum distilleries in Cuba, and the best-known rum that Cuba is known for is from eastern Cuba.

 11. The Fateful Cuban Revolution

-The Cuban revolution that took place in December 1958 one that had a huge impact on world politics for the next few years and shaped the future for eleven million Cubans for the next six decades.
+The Cuban revolution that took place in December 1958 was one that had a huge impact on world politics for the next few years and shaped the future of eleven million Cubans for the next six decades.

-The revolution happened after more than six years of guerilla war against Fulgencio Batista, who also took power in Cuba in a coup.
+The revolution happened after more than six years of guerilla war against Fulgencio Batista, who also took power in Cuba in a coup in 1953!

-Batista was generally liked by the US because of his liberal economic policy, and generally detested in Cuba due to his ruthless national dictatorship.
+Batista was generally liked by the US because of his liberal economic policy around foreign investment and business on the island and generally detested inside Cuba due to his ruthless domestic dictatorship.

-Fidel Castro and others run their guerilla campaign from the Sierra Maestra mountain range west of Santiago de Cuba growing their domestic support, while Batista relied on help from the US to quelch the riots and opposition.
+Castro and others ran their guerilla campaign from, among other places, the Sierra Maestra mountain range west of Santiago de Cuba, growing their domestic support, while Batista relied on help from the US to quelch the riots and opposition.

-After a decisive battle in Santa Clara with a lot of confusion, Santa Clara fell, and president Batista panicked and fled the country on New Year’s Eve.
+Santa Clara fell, and President Batista panicked and fled the country on New Year’s Eve.
 In doing so, he left the rule of Cuba to be taken over by the revolutionaries.

-At this point, Fidel Castro was in Santiago de Cuba, while his comrades Emilo Cienfuegos and Che Guevara were in Santa Clara, close to Havana.
+At this point, Fidel Castro was in Santiago de Cuba, while his comrades Emilo Cienfuegos and Che Guevara were the commanders leading the battle in Santa Clara, close to Havana.

-Fidel sent his fellow commanders to Havana to ensure the capital was kept by them, while he himself set out on a victory journey across the country, speaking to the population to gather support and present himself as a leader on the way.
+Fidel sent his commanders to Havana to ensure the capital was kept safe while he himself set out on a victory journey across the country, speaking to the population to gather support and present himself as the new leader on the way.

 12. What Is Exclusive About Cuban Music Culture?